Listing Accomplishments on Your Resume (With Examples)October 2, 2020

 4. Accomplishments that reveal sensitive information

 Be cognizant of the details you include with your professional accomplishments.
 Some information may be privileged or proprietary information.
-Try to keep your professional accomplishments as general as possible.
+Make sure to check with your current and past companies to understand what information should be kept private.
+If you’re not sure, keep your accomplishments general.

 If your resume is becoming long and difficult to read, you should avoid including an accomplishments section.
 Instead, incorporate your accomplishments in your education, experience and skills sections.
 It’s best to keep your resume to one page in most cases.